proycon/LaMachine/README.md

 Installation & Usage as Virtual Machine (for Linux, BSD, MacOS X, Windows)
 =========================================================================

-1. Obtain Vagrant from https://www.vagrantup.com/downloads.html or your package manager.
+1. Obtain **Vagrant** from https://www.vagrantup.com/downloads.html or your package manager.
-2. Obtain Virtual Box from https://www.virtualbox.org/ or your package manager.
+2. Obtain **VirtualBox** from https://www.virtualbox.org/ or your package manager.

 On most Linux distributions, steps one and two may be combined with a simple command such as ``sudo apt-get install virtualbox vagrant`` on Ubuntu, or ``sudo pacman -Syu virtualbox vagrant`` on Arch Linux.

 3. Clone this repository and navigate to the directory in the terminal: ``$ git clone https://github.com/proycon/LaMachine && cd LaMachine``
 4. Power up the VM: ``vagrant up`` (this will download and install everything the first time)
 5. SSH into your VM: ``vagrant ssh``
 6. When done, power down the VM with: ``vagrant halt`` (and you can delete it entirely with ``vagrant destroy``)